 Michaela O'Donoghue, Summer Program Director & Lead Instructor

 Michaela believes deeply in the power of educating and exciting young people about science and the natural world.
 She earned a Bachelor’s Degree with Honors in Environmental Biology from Montana State University and has years of experience with a variety of age groups, as well as numerous non-profits.
-She has previously worked with Audubon New Mexico, the Santa Fe Children’s Museum, and the Soil Fertility Lab at Montana State University, where she fostered her interest in research and continual learning.
+She has previously worked with Audubon New Mexico, the Santa Fe Children’s Museum, MSU Extension Water Quality, and the Soil Fertility Lab at Montana State University, where she fostered her interest in research and continual learning.
 Michaela has a tremendous love for the outdoors and spends her free time skiing, learning about snow, mountain biking, running, and reading anything she can get her hands on!
-In addition to her passion for education and the outdoors, Michaela is invested in wilderness medicine, is a certified Wilderness First Responder through NOLS-WMI, and is a member of Gallatin County Search and Rescue.
+In addition to her passion for education and the outdoors, Michaela is dedicated to Emergency Medicine and is a National Registry Licensed Wilderness EMT, and an active member of Gallatin County Search and Rescue.

 Audrey Chrisler, Office Administrator

 Audrey has been an outdoor enthusiast, animal lover and huge fan of science all her life.
 Audrey earned her BA in Family and Human Services, with a minor in Spanish, from the University of Oregon.
 She has taught at science-centric camps, led chocolate factory tours and is a certified yoga teacher and life coach.
 She traveled in India for a year working on WWOOF Farms and orphanages while also trekking and falling in love with all the colorful chaos that India has to offer.
 In Bozeman, Audrey loves to flyfish, backpack, find new dishes to make with her sourdough starter and take pictures of every beautiful view Montana has to offer.
 She is thrilled to be a part of the MOSS team where conservation, education and awareness of the outdoors is at the forefront.